The Sun, Our Living Star

 Scroll Down for our Calendar of Public Shows

 Experience a Full-Dome Show and immerse yourself in fabulous worlds!
 360-degree fully animated graphics presented in high definition can take you anywhere, from our own planet Earth to distant parts of the universe.
-All shows are just $3 per person and include a brief live talk about things to observe in the current night sky.
+All regular shows (excluding special events like laser shows) are just $3 per person and include a brief live talk about things to observe in the current night sky.